Our Story

 Testimonials

-"After learning about the program, I saw the value in training our Pediatric specialists and subspecialists in OBLS..
+"After learning about the program, I saw the value in initial and recurring training for our Pediatric specialists and subspecialists in OBLS.
 We are building a stand-alone hospital to treat pregnant patients who require fetal surgery or immediate neonatal intervention after birth.
 We wanted our Pediatricians to feel comfortable responding to a maternal medical emergency and knowing how to perform initial stabilization and management until the patient could get to a higher level of care.
 This course is critical for stand-alone birthing centers, fetal care centers, or hospitals with limited maternity services."